 Plan B expected to become law as Starmer says he will support new Covid measures

-New Covid restrictions are expected to become law this week as Labour leader Sir Keir Starmer confirmed his party will be supporting the Government in Tuesday’s vote.
+New Covid restrictions are expected to become law this week after Labour leader Sir Keir Starmer confirmed his party will be supporting the government in Tuesday’s vote.

-It comes as the Prime Minister could potentially be facing the largest rebellion of his premiership, with more than 60 Conservative MPs said to be against the imposition of further restrictive measures.
+It comes as the prime minister could potentially be facing the largest rebellion of his premiership, with more than 60 Conservative MPs said to be against the imposition of further measures.

 Tories have reacted with dismay to the proposals, with tens of backbenchers pledging to vote down plans for vaccine passports to be made mandatory for large venues, compulsory mask-wearing in most public indoor settings, as well as guidance for employees to work from home where they can.

-Despite the prospect of a Tory backbench revolt, Plan B is expected to become law as Sir Keir told the BBC’s The Andrew Marr Show he will vote with the Government.
+Despite the prospect of a Tory backbench revolt, plan B is expected to become law as Mr Starmer told the BBC’s The Andrew Marr Show he will vote with the government.

-The Labour leader said his party will not be doing so to support the Prime Minister but the NHS.
+The Labour leader said his party will not be doing so to support the prime minister but to back the NHS.

 “Now, I understand people say that that hasn’t led to higher hospitalisations and deaths yet, but the sheer volume of cases is very, very worrying.”